Preliminary Notice Deadlines

-In Massachusetts, furnishers of labor and/or materials to the general contractor or 1st tier subcontractor are explicitly covered, as are trustees of employee benefit trusts.
-It is unclear if subcontractors on or below the 3rd tier have rights to make a claim on the bond.
+In Massachusetts, any party who furnishes labor and/or materials to the general contractor or 1st tier subcontractor is explicitly covered, as are trustees of employee benefit trusts.
+It is unclear if subcontractors on or below the 3rd tier have the right to make a claim against the payment bond.
 Suppliers to suppliers are not protected.

 In Massachusetts, only the general contractor is required to receive the claim, however, it may be advisable to send a copy of the claim to the public entity, and the surety (if known).